vyvyd/context-aware-feedback-button/README.md

 # Context-Aware Feedback Button

 ## Aim
-For an Single-Page-Application (SPA), design a feedback button that can be used across various micro-frontends in a single UI.
+For an Single-Page-Application (SPA), design a context-aware feedback button that can be used across various micro-frontends in a single UI.

+### How is it context-aware?
-This button has a **context aware** target email address that can be set from any micro-frontend.
+This button has a **context aware** email address property that can be set from any micro-frontend.
+When the button is clicked, then a modal window opens that displays the set email-address.

-**Assumptions:**
+This allows individual microfrontends to configure the feedback email-address as they per their need.

+### Assumptions
 1. Configuring the property is done through DOM events

 ## Running the application